 Despite the benefits, outsourcing comes with its own set of challenges, but they are specific to the type of outsourcing you consider.
 In the next sections, let’s examine nearshore vs offshore outsourcing in greater detail and analyze the pros and cons of each.

 Read the blog about the 6 reasons why your DevOps team in the same time zone is more productive!

-When an organization delegates its software development and maintenance tasks to a software development team located in a neighboring country with a negligible time zone difference, it falls in the category of nearshore outsourcing.
 Let’s take a look at the advantages of nearshoring to understand the debate between nearshore vs offshore.